kings0x/go-tcp-listener/readme.md

 3. the client would have a pinger that would send pings to the listener to show thats its alive

 4. the listener would have a setDeadline on reads and writes that should timeout if nothing is recieved from the client
-5. the listener should have a graceful shutdown mechanism that both closes the pinger and the connection(the client)
+5. the listener should have a graceful shutdown mechanism that closes the connection(the client)